Find a pre-screened local mold removal specialist Free Estimate

-If you’ve discovered black mold growing somewhere in your home, you need to perform a thorough black mold inspection.
-Looking for mold can be more complicated that you might imagine, though, because most types of mold spread easily and mold can grow in places where it’s hard to spot, like under floor boards, above ceiling tiles, in crawlspaces, inside walls, and inside heating and air conditioning ducts.
-It’s imperative that you locate all of the black mold in your home, though, and remove it, because black mold is associated with a number of serious health problems.
+When you have discovered black mold growing somewhere in your home, a thorough black mold inspection is required.
+Inspecting for mold can be more complicated than you might imagine.
+Not only do most types of mold spread easily, but mold can also grow in places where it’s virtually impossible to see.
+Areas like under hardwood and vinyl floors, above ceiling tiles, in crawlspaces, and in the dark corners of basements.
+Also, mold can grow inside wall cavities, HVAC systems and ventilation ducts.
+It’s imperative that you inspect all areas that possibly could be contaminated with black mold in your home and remove it, or have it professionally removed.
+This is because black mold is associated with a number of dangerous health issues.

-If you see any type of discoloration or mold on a wall, there may also be mold in the wall.
-If you see mold on carpet, there may also be mold under the carpet.
-You’ll need to take your inspection further.
+If you see any type of discoloration or mold on a wall, there may also be mold inside the wall.
+If you see mold on the carpet, there is a chance that the mold will also be under the carpet or carpet cushion.
+You’ll need to take your inspection a step further.